sachit3022/TextGen/README.md

 ## Introduction

 I have closely followed the "Attention is All You Need" [^vaswani2017attention] and GPT [^GPT] papers to implement a transformer.
-The goal is to understand the inner workings of transformers to the extent that I try to improve performance on the Pig Latin task.
+The goal is to understand the inner workings of transformers to the extent that We try to improve performance on the Pig Latin task.

 One of the core components of transformers is the attention mechanism.
 Each layer of the transformer comprises three such attention blocks: encoder self-attention, decoder self-attention, and cross-attention.
 Understanding these attention components is crucial to comprehend how information is transmitted from the source to the target.
-In the visualization section, I demonstrate that the current word of the encoder will have information only from the previous word in the cross-attention, and this will help cross attention module pick the next word given the current word.
+In the visualization section, We demonstrate that the current word of the encoder will have information only from the previous word in the cross-attention, and this will help cross attention module pick the next word given the current word.

 In all NLP tasks, embeddings play a crucial role.
 We have observed this phenomenon in [HW-1](https://github.com/msu-deep-learning/homework-1-sachit3022/).
 Do we observe similar clusters for this task?
 Do vowels and consonants form clusters?
 Are "-" and "[EOS]" closer to each other?
 However, we don't observe such a phenomenon in this task.
-I hypothesize that the model's embedding space is large compared to the vocabulary dimension.
+Wr hypothesize that the model's embedding space is large compared to the vocabulary dimension.
 It has the capacity to make all tokens orthogonal to each other.
 Maybe we can observe this phenomenon when we significantly reduce hidden dimensions.

 Can we make any other modifications to improve the performance of the task?
 The task for Pig Latin relies on positions, as we can observe from the attention maps.
 So, instead of having cosine positional embeddings, can we train them to improve performance?
-I demonstrate that training positional embeddings increases performance on this task.
+We demonstrate that training positional embeddings increases performance on this task.

 Finally, we perform an ablation study and show which hyperparameters are more influential.